jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 press to times Enter to add them.

 Ubuntu 24.04.3 comes with MariaDB 10.11.8 which isn't the currently the recommended version 11.4.
+[Here](https://mariadb.org/download/?t=repo-config) you find how to install the right MariDB version on your system.

+This is how you would do it for 24.04.3 and 11.4:

-Here are the commands to run to import the MariaDB repository key on your Ubuntu system:
+Import the MariaDB repository key on your Ubuntu system:
 ```bash
 sudo apt-get install apt-transport-https curl
 sudo mkdir -p /etc/apt/keyrings